NWWayward/NWWayward.github.io/_pages/u_Creation.md

 ##### Berserker
 A beast of a ninja you are, and you act like one too!
 You get angry easily, and often make rash, terrible decisions out of being bull-headed.
 At least you're hard to take down when things come to combat (as they often do).

 You add an extra RESx2 to your Vitality.
-You can opt to take no defensive action in response to an enemy's attack, and so long as the attack does not incapacitate you, you can then immediately attack the target as an Interrupt using any Taijutsu attack you know, with the following changes:
+You can opt to take no defensive action in response to an enemy's attack, and so long as the attack does not incapacitate you and is not itself an Interrupt attack, you can then immediately attack the target as an Interrupt using any Taijutsu attack you know, with the following changes:
  - The attack has a +3 accuracy bonus and is made at half its normal Speed, and cannot have its Speed reduced further.
  - This attack must be directed at the person who attacked you.
  - Its base Speed cannot be greater than the base Speed of the attack which provoked it.